 Best Photography Insurance for Boudoir

-I highly recommend getting PPA (Professional Photographers of America) insurance.
+I highly recommend getting PPA insurance (for photographers based in the US).
 The very low cost will help you in most any situation from hard drive failures to legal help.
 In the case of a hard drive or equipment failure, the team at PPA will guide you through the process.

 They will get your equipment over to data recovery.
 And they will also work with you in case you have a client’s shoot on that specific drive.